From its humble beginning, Barker College was a school built on academic excellence, passion and camaraderie.

 The Barker College Preparatory School was created in 1944.
 In 1952 it was renamed the Barker College Junior School and in 1955 the completely separate War Memorial Junior School building, with junior boarding facilities, was opened.

 During World War II, more than 60 Barker old boys lost their lives, including three of Leslie’s Head Prefects.
 This only confirmed his resolve to have the Chapel built and dedicated as a War Memorial.
 In 1957 the Barker College War Memorial Chapel was officially opened, and a dedication service held.
 This important occasion was not witnessed by Leslie who had unexpectedly died several months prior and whose memorial service was the first held in what was then a partially complete building.

 Beyond the Mint Gates

-Under Headmaster Trevor McCaskill, Barker College became the first independent school in Sydney to introduce coeducational.
-McCaskill’s vision at that time was to establish a Senior School that prepared students for university and working life.
-In 1972 the Barker College Council endorsed the establishment of the Senior School on the existing Barker campus, and in 1975, 59 girls were enrolled at Barker in Year 11.
+Under Headmaster Trevor McCaskill, Barker College became the first independent school in Sydney to introduce a coeducational senior school.
+McCaskill’s vision at that time was to establish a senior school that prepared students for university and working life.
+In 1972 the Barker College Council endorsed the establishment of the Senior School on the existing Barker Campus, and in 1975, 59 girls were enrolled at Barker in Year 11.
 In 2022, the School completed the transition and is now fully coeducational from Pre-Kindergarten to Year 12.